Days of the Week and Months of the Year in Finnish

 Not Rated

-Discover a better way to learn Finnish online.
+Discover a better way to learn Finnish.

 Regular conversation practice is the key to fluency.
 There's no better way to build confidence, develop comprehension skills and an authentic accent.
-It's fun, effective and guaranteed to get you talking.
+Our classes are fun, effective and guaranteed to get you talking.

-Start for free today.
-We've helped thousands of students learn a new language online and we can help you too.
+Find your Finnish teacher and start for free today.
+We've helped thousands of students learn a new language and we can help you too.

 TimesOnline

-A very effective E-Learning system delivering one to one tuition by putting you in direct touch with native speakers worldwide.
+A very effective E-Learning system delivering one to one tuition by putting you in direct touch with native Finnish speakers worldwide.

 student